orcular-org/orcuDispenser/Documentation/Assembly.md

 - For refilling the dispenser, unscrew the wingnuts.
 Be careful to not lose them in the sink (move the dispenser away from the sink before you unscrew the wingnuts)
 - Have fun with your dispenser! :)

+> For further modding and upgrading, see the [documentation](Introduction.md), section Modding and upgrading

 <img height="300" src="images/Assembly/30_Lid.PNG"> <img height="300" src="images/Assembly/31_Wing_nut.PNG">